-- A recent law school graduate, a recent judicial clerk, or lawyer with one to five years of experience.
+- A recent law school graduate, a recent judicial clerk, or a lawyer with one to five years of experience.

-- Compiled an outstanding academic record.
+- An outstanding academic record.

 - Excellent work ethic.